Theodore of the Jordan

-St. Theodore, a hermit blessed by God to serve his neighbour, is recorded to have lived in the sixth century.
+St. Theodore is an Orthodox saint who is recorded to have lived in the sixth century.

 In his youth Theodore accepted the call from Christ to enter into the desert as a monk solitary.
 As a fruit of the Holy Spirit he received the gift of miracle working for the sake of those whom God brought into his life to serve.